rveciana/rveciana.github.io/content/pages/cv.md

 - Senior Front-end developer
   2019 - present
-  - Complex app applications in the energy sector
+  - I've been working on a complex app applications in the energy sector.

 ### [Servei Meteorològic de Catalunya](http://www.meteo.cat)